Dr Ruth McNerney PhD

 - Keppel Street

 - T: +44 (0) 20 7927 2346

-Ruth McNerney's research includes the development, adaptation and evaluation of tools for the control of tuberculosis.
+Ruth McNerney is an expert on tuberculosis.
+She is a member of the STOP TB Working Group on New Diagnostics and is a Director of TBAlert, the UK's TB charity that works in the UK, Africa and India.
+She is currently working on projects to improve access to affordable diagnostics in developing countries.
+Her previous research has included the development, adaptation and evaluation of tools for the control of tuberculosis.
 This includes diagnosis, detection of drug resistance, molecular epidemiology and whole genome sequencing.
 She also has an interest in transmission of the disease.
 She is experienced in molecular techniques, immunoassay, and previously developed a simple, rapid, low-cost test for drug susceptibility using bacteriophages.
-She has a strong interest in POC tests and current activities include the application of artifical nose technology and RPA, a new isothermal nucleic acid amplification technology for the diagnosis of tuberculosis.
-She has also developed patient based educational materials to assist diagnosis.
-She is a member of the STOP TB Working Group on New Diagnostics and chairs the subgroup on point-of-care tests.
-Her most recent publication is on aerosol production by the vuvuzela, the plastic blowing horn used by soccer fans.
+She has a strong interest in POC tests and has also developed patient based educational materials to assist diagnosis.
+She recently organised an international workshop on whole genome sequencing and drug resistant tuberculosis.
+She receives no financial support from LSHTM.

 - Drug resistance